szermatt/mistty/docs/source/usage.rst

     (package-vc-install "https://github.com/szermatt/mistty")

-You can then call it, as described in :ref:`launching`, but you'll likely want to configure it and add some key bindings you use often in shells, for example:
+You can then call it, as described in :ref:`launching`.

+However, you'll likely want to configure it and add some key bindings you use often in shells, for example:

 .. code-block:: elisp